foundry-rs/starknet-foundry/docs/src/starknet/account.md

-# Creating And Deploying Accounts
+# Creating and deploying accounts

 Account is required to perform interactions with Starknet (only calls can be done without it).
 Starknet Foundry cast supports entire account management flow with the `sncast account create` and `sncast account deploy` commands.